Roof Insulation Cost

 This excellent insulator is a great budget choice and can be purchased in long rolls, making it a cost-effective solution.
 On average, Fibreglass Wool insulation costs around £25 per square metre.

-Like Fibreglass, Rock or Mineral wool insulation can be purchased in large mats or rolls and is another budget-friendly option, costing around £20-£25 per square metre.
+Like Fibreglass, Rock or Mineral wool insulation can be purchased in large mats or rolls and is another budget-friendly option, costing around £20 to £25 per square metre.

-If you are looking to source an eco-friendlier option, you may like to consider using Sheep wool insulation.
+If you are looking to source an eco-friendly option, you may like to consider using Sheep wool insulation.
 Similar to Rock and Fibreglass Wool, the Sheep wool is available in large rolls.

-However, this natural alternative is much more expensive to buy and may set you back around £50-£60 per square metre.
+However, this natural alternative is much more expensive to buy and may set you back around £50 to £60 per square metre.
 Sheep wool is much more pleasing to work with and is less of an irritant when compared to other types of insulation.

 Plastic or Polyester fibre rolls are similar to Sheep wool insulation, being less of a health hazard to work with.
 They are also an eco-friendly alternative as they are usually made with recycled materials.